Generic Name: Methadone hydrochloride

 Dosage Forms and Strengths

-Methadone hydrochloride tablets are contraindicated in patients with:
+Methadone hydrochloride tablets is contraindicated in patients with:

 - Significant respiratory depression